Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 Richard Challoner School

-Over-subscribed with four applicants for each place (150 into year 7).
-Incredibly wide range of subjects on offer to very enthusiastic boys.
+An all-boys school, Richard Chancellor offers an incredibly wide range of subjects.
 The school caters perfectly to the highly talented as well as those needing learning support.
 Super SEN provision.

 -